SaliTech-official/AuraCoffee/README.md

 ## License

-This project is licensed under the CC BY-NC License
+This project is licensed under the CC BY-NC License.

 ---